CoolGitGuy/Hangman/README.md

 - The player selects letters and guesses terms
 - When they guess a term, they receive a message, and a new term is given
 - The game continues until the player loses all lives
-- Then, the top 5 records and the player's score are displayed
-- If the player makes it into the top 5 for that category, they can enter their name, and their record is saved
 - The player is returned to the main menu

 From the developer's perspective:
-- Terms should be loaded from files
+- Terms should be loaded from the database
-- Each file represents a category of terms
-- Records are stored and read from a single file
+- Records are stored and read from a single database

 Scoring system:
 +2 for a correct letter